 The frequency of escaping mice and rats increased as the stack grew lower.

 The Jack Russells were very efficient little killers.
-They just grabbed a mouse or rat, shook it violently, dropped it and moved on to the next one.
+They just grabbed a mouse or rat by the scruff of its neck, shook it violently, dropped it and moved on to the next one.
 The dropped animal never moved again.

 The men that I saw dismantling the stack tied a cord around their trouser legs just below the knee.
 I was uncertain why until I saw the less than graceful dance that one of the farmhands performed.
-He had not had time to tie up his trousers and a mouse had run up one trouser leg and took sometime before it ran down the other.
+He had not had time to tie up his trousers, and a mouse had run up one trouser leg and took its time before running down the other.
 The man's gyrations, hopping, skipping and jumping were most entertaining.
 We lads all wore short trousers and were perhaps a little more agile, so were not really vulnerable.